Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Introduction

 The current standard theory of superconductivity is the one based on the BCS theory \cite{BCS1957}.
 In this theory, the order parameter of superconducting state is the electron-pairing amplitude or the pair potential.
 This gives rise to an energy gap for single-particle excitations and provides rigidity of the superconducting state against perturbations.
 The standard theory has been successfully applied to many superconducting materials; a notable point is that it successfully explains the superconducting transition temperatures for superconductors whose normal states are simple metals.

 In 1986, high temperature superconductivity was found in ceramics \cite{Muller1986}.
-Since then, extensive efforts have been performed for the elucidation of the mechanism of it.
+Since then, a great deal of effort has been put into the elucidation of the mechanism of it.
 In spite of all the efforts, the widely-accepted theory has not been obtained, yet.
 A notable point of the cuprate superconductivity is that the superconducting transition temperature for the optimally-doped sample is not the pairing energy gap formation temperature, but the stabilization temperature for loop currents of the superconducting coherence length size \cite{Kivelson95}.

 Efforts to elucidate the cuprate superconductivity have lead some people to reexamine the theory of superconductivity from fundamental levels \cite{Hirsch2009,Koizumi2011}.
 Then, it is noticed that there are two solid experimental facts that point to the need for fundamental revisions in the standard theory \cite{Hirsch2009,Koizumi2011}.